nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Value proposition**:
 * Adding of various different types of events, such as, lectures, tutorials, recitations, labs, and tasks
-* Adding of events to friends in the address book
+* Adding of events in the form of a kanban board for better organization
-* Ability to find a common timeslot where all your friends are available to meet based on their schedules added
-* See events that are taken in conjunction with your friends
 * Prioritize your tasks and events by assigning priorities to each event

 ### User stories